BakiAbdullah/BakiAbdullah/README.md

 # Hi there 👋, I'm Baki Abdullah.
 ### A passionate Web Developer from Bangladesh.

-I enjoy learning and exploring different technologies and frameworks, And I like React.
-I also enjoy designing UI.
+I enjoy learning and exploring new technologies and frameworks, I also enjoy designing UI.

 ## Skills and Experience
 * 🌀 TypeScript